Laser Olympic 2024 Agreements

 World Sailing is leading discussions with ILCA and the builders with the goal of obtaining agreement on the Olympic Classes Contract and implementing a FRAND compliant licensing policy before August 1, 2019.

-Obtaining agreement with the current builders, the IP rights holders will allow the class to continue under the Laser brand name.
+Obtaining agreement with the current builders, the IP rights holders will allow the class to remain Olympic and to continue under the Laser brand name.